jake-44/Research/README.md

 ## 2023-04-11 - CVE-2023-28205 & CVE-2023-28206 Apple IOSurfaceAccelerator and WebKit Vulnerabilities <a name="apple"></a>
-research the two Apple product zero-day vulnerabilities involving the IOSurfaceAccelerator and WebKit, both of which were patched this past Friday (2023-04-07).
+Research the two Apple product zero-day vulnerabilities involving the IOSurfaceAccelerator and WebKit, both of which were patched this past Friday (2023-04-07).
 The IOSurfaceAccelerator vulnerability or CVE-2023-28206, takes advantage of an Out-of-Bounds Write weakness within the IOSurfaceAccelerator that allows a malicious application to execute arbitrary code with kernel privileges (protection ring level 0, full machine privilege).
 This weakness typically occurs when the pointer or its index is incremented or decremented to a position beyond the bounds of the buffer or when pointer arithmetic results in a position outside of the valid memory location.
 This was addressed with improved input validation.

 The WebKit vulnerability, CVE-2023-28205, takes advantage of a Use-After-Free (UAF) weakness within the Apple WebKit which processes malicious web content through applications, Safari, or email.
 This malicious content includes code that leverages the UAF weakness by referencing memory after it has been freed which can cause a program to crash, use unexpected values, or execute code.
 This was addressed with improved memory management.